Is Bidwell Health Legit? Here's What to Know

 What happens if I have a bad experience?

 Email us through the contact page.
 We read every message.
-If it's a clinical complaint you want escalated outside the practice, each state we're licensed in has an independent Board of Nursing that accepts complaints directly — we'll give you the link for your state if you ask.
+If it's a clinical complaint you want escalated outside the practice, each state where we provide care has an independent licensing board that accepts complaints directly — we'll give you the link for your state if you ask.

 Still have questions?